flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 1. Power Button
 ^^^^^^^^^^^^^^^

-Use the power button at the top left corner of the I/O panel to turn off FlytPOD.
+Press the power button at the top left corner of the I/O panel to turn off FlytPOD.
 Please be patient while the system shuts down.
 The RGB LED turns to amber color upon shutting down.

 .. note:: It may take a few seconds for the system to shut down completely.